Franc1sFJ/Phone-MP3-Player/README.md

 ```
 adb shell pm list packages -d
 ```
+To make sure, you're removing the right packages, you might need some help if the package names are not obvious.
+In this case, you can get the help of third party apps like [Package Name Viewer](https://play.google.com/store/apps/details?id=com.csdroid.pkg&pcampaignid=web_share).

+If you have qualms with pre-installed google apps on your device, you can also refer to [Petarov's Repository](https://github.com/petarov/google-android-app-ids).
+This has a compilation of almost all google app IDs.

 To uninsatll a package, run the following command:
 ```
 adb shell pm uninstall --user 0 <package name>